isovector/certainty-by-construction/src/book/Appendix1-Ring-Solving.lagda.md

 invoking the ring solver.
 The type of `def:solve` is a dependent nightmare, but we can give its arguments informally:

-1. `type:n : ℕ`: the number of variables that exist in the expression.
+1. `n :` `type:ℕ`: the number of variables that exist in the expression.
 2. A function from `n` variables to a *syntactic* representation of the expression you'd like solved.
 3. A proof that the two expressions have the same normal form.
 This is almost